cohorte/cohorte.github.io/docs/1.x/tutorials/temper/index.md

 <a id="download_temper_snapshot" href="#" class="btn btn-success">Download Temper Nodes</a>

+Extract the downloaded zip file somewhere in your file system.
+You can try the different nodes in the same machine or distribute them in different machines.

+Ensure to have COHORTE installed on your system.
+If not the case, refer to the [downloads]({{ site.baseurl }}/downloads) page to get the latest available version and to the [setup documentation]({{ site.baseurl }}/docs/1.x/setup) for installation details.

+## Demonstrations

 In the next steps, we will use the nodes to execute our application.
 For clarity, we will proceed the execution of the temper application following these steps :